amboar/amboar.github.io/_posts/2023-05-03-fixing-formatting-CI-failures-in-openbmc.md

 ---
+title: Fixing Formatting CI Failures in OpenBMC Projects
 author: Andrew
 ---

-# Fixing Formatting CI Failures in OpenBMC Projects

 Pushing patches for review to `gerrit.openbmc.org` automatically triggers CI jobs on `jenkins.openbmc.org`.
 Almost always this triggers builds and a bunch of